alinex/node-format/README.md

 - boolean as integer
 - date as unix time integer
-- null and undefined as empty string
+- null, undefined and empty strings are stored the same way and wil be red as null

 And lastly complex sub objects will be stored as JSON text and be automatically parsed on read again.